In the age of the Internet, every site owners want to be on Google’s search result on the first page.

 When you are writing a new topic, then try to link to your previously written articles whenever needed.

-Outbound links also helpful like internal linking.
-Many people afraid to give a link to another blog naturally.
+Outbound links are also helpful like internal linking.
+Many people are afraid to give a link to another blog naturally.

 An outbound link is a hyperlink that points to a URL in a different domain.

 Google wants you to connect the random dots scattered all over and make the web a better place.

 In this way, you are guiding the Google bots to another domain and helping them to discover the page.
 You users also get some additional information about the topic there.